 While I wasn’t sure what to expect, it turned out to be awesome!

-I totally recommend attending a performance if you can, and these are typically held on Sunday mornings.
+I totally recommend attending a performance if you can, and these are typically held on Saturday and Sunday mornings.
 If this doesn’t work with your schedule, then I recommend at least attending a morning exercise or guided tour.

 The performance starts with the younger stallions in training doing their morning trots, which is adorable to see, as some haven’t quite gotten the hang of it yet.
 Also, these strikingly white horses are actually speckled when they’re young.

 Then, you see the performances of the fully trained horses and I had no idea horses could do these awesome moves!
-From side angle steps to graceful leaps in the air, it was like watching ballet with horses accompanied by classical Viennese music playing the background.
+From side angle steps to graceful leaps in the air, it was like watching ballet with horses accompanied by classical Viennese music playing in the background.

 Pro-tip: Photography and video are prohibited during the performance.
 Also, you must be quiet and save your applause for when the horses are safely out of the arena!
 It can freak out the horses during their performance.